Purdue-CS193/homework-0-samhren/index.md

+# Sam Hren's First CS193 Homework

+## Some of my favorite things about CS193:

+-   Good practice for basic skills
+-   Fun class

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.